123456789_123456789_123456789_123456789_123456789_

 I18n::UnknownFileType the backend does not know how to handle a file type that was added to I18n.load_path

-If config.i18n.raise_on_missing_translations is false (the default in all environments), the exception's error message will be printed.
-This contains the missing key/scope so you can fix your code.
+If config.i18n.raise_on_missing_translations is false (the default in all environments), the missing translation message is returned instead.
+It includes the missing key and scope so you can find and fix the problem.

-If you want to customize this behaviour further, you should set config.i18n.raise_on_missing_translations = false and then implement a I18n.exception_handler.
+If you want to customize this behavior further, set config.i18n.raise_on_missing_translations = false and implement an I18n.exception_handler.
 The custom exception handler can be a proc or a class with a call method:

 # config/initializers/i18n.rb